Demigod916/demi_lootbox/README.md

 ## Usage

-To test a case:
+Test a case by using;
 ```
 /opencase [case_name]
 ```

-Replace `[case_name]` with the actual name of the case you want to open (for instance, `weapon_case`).
+- Replace `[case_name]` with the actual name of the case you want to open *(for instance, `weapon_case`)*.

-ideally you would remove this command before putting it in your server
+- Ideally you would remove this command before putting it in your server

-## Exported Functions
+### Exported Functions
-You can use the exported function to open a case programmatically through an item use or something:
+You can use the exported function to open a case programmatically through item use or something;

 ```lua
 exports.demi_lootbox.openCase(caseName)
 ```

-## Probabilities
+### Probabilities
-for those curious about the chances
+For those curious about the chances;

 - Common: 80%
 - Uncommon: 16%